L&HCRT is a member of the Staffordshire Waterways Group

 Sketch by Peter Buck January 2016

-Whilst routine works still go ahead with modest funding streams, professional estimates put the cost of this railway tunnel upwards of £1 million.
-In reality, this must be in hand by the end of 2017 so that contract commitments by the County Council can be made with certainty.
+Whilst routine works still go ahead with modest funding streams, professional estimates put the cost of this railway tunnel around £1 million.
+In reality, this must be in hand by early 2019 so that contract commitments by the County Council can be made with certainty.
 It can be done, it must be done, but institutional funding is not the answer.
 Success depends on the heart of the nation in responding to the Lichfield Canal “Tunnel Vision” Appeal.

 * please select YES if you are a qualifying UK taxpayer,